-Besides, at seventeen I caught a lot of guys staring at me.
-It was just something guys do.
+Besides, at seventeen, I caught a lot of guys staring at me.
+It was just something guys did.

 He moved closer, tilted his head to the side, and smirked at me.
 “I had a dream about you last night, Caroline.”

-The way my name rolled off his tongue made the hair on the back of my neck raise.
+The way my name rolled off his tongue made the hair on the back of my neck rise.
 Instead of running, I asked, “Really?
 That’s weird.”

 He was inches away from me.
 “Why?”

 I laughed, then opened the car door.
 “Cause I never had a dream about you.”